microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/search-query.md

 ## Examples

-### Example 1: Basic call to perform a search request.
+### Example 1: Basic call to perform a search request

 The following example shows how to perform a search to get expected connector items.